POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

-The pain was tolerable with the local anesthetic so there was no need to give me anything stronger.
+The pain was tolerable with the local anesthetic, so there was no need to give me anything stronger.
 Turns out I could have driven myself to this appointment but Debbie enjoyed the visit and seeing some of the inner workings.
 A cancer diagnosis has a way of creating an invisible wall between you and others.
 Sharing some of the nitty gritty moments broke down that wall.

-Getting ready for raditation
+Getting ready for radiation

 The following day, I was back in an MRI machine checking the position of everything for radiation.
 Dr. S (my radiologist) and physicists were making measurements and determining dosage.
 This would be a pinpoint attack at the tumor bed, euthanizing any errant cells.
 Collateral damage would be limited to a very small area.

 With the umbrella in, opened and now correctly position, I had this odd metal wand sticking out from the skin below my underarm.
-I was like a one of the original talking dolls, “Chatty Cathy” only with a lever instead of a pull string.
+I was like one of the original talking dolls, “Chatty Cathy” only with a lever instead of a pull string.